What is a Health Savings Account?

 - Expenses that are not medical or health-related

 After age 65, the 20% additional tax penalty no longer applies.
-If you become disabled and/or enroll in Medicare, the account can be used for other purposes without paying the additional penalty.
+If you become disabled and/or enroll in Medicare, the account can be used for other purposes without paying the additional penalty but has to be claimed as income.

 What's a High Deductible Health Plan?
 (HDHP)